dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/concurrency.md

 ![Department Edit page 1 after change](concurrency/_static/edit-after-change-130.png)

-The browser shows the Index page with the changed value and updated rowVersion indicator.
-Note the updated rowVersion indicator, it's displayed on the second postback in the other tab.
+The browser shows the Index page with the changed value and updated `ConcurrencyToken`indicator.
+Note the updated `ConcurrencyToken`indicator, it's displayed on the second postback in the other tab.

 Change a different field in the second browser tab.